William Hyde Wollaston: Work

 After having established a partnership with Smithson Tennant in 1800 in order to produce and sell chemical products, Wollaston became wealthy by developing the first physico-chemical method for processing platinum ore in practical quantities.
 He held the details of the process secret until near his death and made huge profits for about 20 years by being the only supplier in England of the product which had many of the same qualities as gold, but was much cheaper.

 Chemical analysis related to the process of purifying platinum led Wollaston to discover the elements palladium (symbol Pd) in 1802 and rhodium (symbol Rh) in 1804.

-Anders Gustav Ekeberg discovered tantalum in 1802; however, Wollaston declared it was identical with niobium (then known as columbium).
-Later Heinrich Rose proved in 1846 that columbium and tantalum were indeed different elements and he renamed columbium "niobium".
-(Niobium and tantalum, being in the same periodic group, are chemically similar.)
+When Anders Gustav Ekeberg discovered tantalum in 1802 Wollaston declared the new element identical with niobium (then known as columbium).
+Niobium and tantalum bear an unusually close chemical similarity, even among vertically adjacent elements.
+Heinrich Rose would later prove that columbium and tantalum were indeed different elements and he would rename columbium "niobium" in 1846.

 The mineral wollastonite was later named after Wollaston for his contributions to crystallography and mineral analysis.

 Wollaston also performed important work in electricity.
 In 1801, he performed an experiment showing that the electricity from friction was identical to that produced by voltaic piles.
 During the last years of his life he performed electrical experiments, which resulted in his accidental discovery of electromagnetic induction 10 years prior to Michael Faraday, preceding the eventual design of the electric motor: Faraday constructed the first working electric motor and published his results without acknowledging Wollaston's previous work.
 Wollaston's demonstration of a motor to the Royal Society had failed, however, but nonetheless his prior work was acknowledged by Humphry Davy in the same paper which lauded Faraday's "ingenious" experiments.
 Wollaston also invented a battery that allowed the zinc plates in the battery to be raised out of the acid, so that the zinc would not be dissolved as quickly as it would if it were in the battery all the time.

-His optical work was important as well, where he is remembered for his observations of dark gaps in the solar spectrum (1802), a key event in the history of spectroscopy.
+His optical work was important as well, where he is remembered for his observations of Fraunhofer lines in the solar spectrum in 1802, 12 years before von Fraunhofer's observation.
+This was a key event in the history of spectroscopy.
 He invented the camera lucida (1807) which contained the Wollaston prism (the four-sided optics of which were first described basically by Kepler) and the reflecting goniometer (1809).
-He also developed the first lens specifically for camera lens, called the meniscus lens, in 1812.
+He also developed the first lens specifically for camera use, called the meniscus lens, in 1812.
 The lens was designed to improve the image projected by the camera obscura.
 By changing the shape of the lens, Wollaston was able to project a flatter image, eliminating much of the distortion that was a problem with many of that day's biconvex lenses.